MatthijsReyers/AtmegaEmulator/README.md

 ## Support and maintenance

-AtmegaEmulator is a slightly out of control hobby project that will no longer recieve new features from January 1st 2020 onwords, because the creator needs time to focus on his education and other personal projects.
+AtmegaEmulator is a slightly out of control hobby project that stop recieving new features after January 1st 2020, because the creator needs time to focus on his education and other personal projects.
 Major bugs might be still fixed if any are found.